Cultural and tourist activities around 9Hotel Mercy

 The Rua Augusta Arch near the hotel (10 minutes on foot)

-Near the hotel (10 minutes on foot): the Rua Augusta Arch
+Our Hotel Near the Rua Augusta Arch

 ROMAN GALLERIES IN CITY CENTRE